-The majority of applications can be controlled adequately using just the Proportional and Integral settings; a PI control setup.
+Most applications can be controlled adequately using just the Proportional and Integral settings; a PI control setup.

 Modification to the Autoflame system settings should only ever be carried out by qualified combustion engineers.
 Changes to the Autoflame control system setup has the potential to make the controller operate in an unstable and potentially unsafe manner.